syuanuvt/CSSCA/Readme.md

-# CSSCA: a brief tutorial of application (current version 0.6.0; accompanying research article currently under review at Social Science Computer Review)
+# CSSCA: a brief tutorial of application (current version 0.6.0)
 The package includes most essential functions to carry out the Cluster-wise Sparse Simultaneous Component Analysis and the Cluster-wise Principal Component Analysis (CPCA).

 ## Running simulation with CSSCA model